 When a BW Developer activates new BW objects in BW/4HANA, the specific HANA Calculation View is automatically generated in the background.
-This neat feature allows you to setup multiple scenarios for modeling your data models, due to the ability to use your BW objects in the HANA Native Modeling approach.
+This neat feature allows you to set up multiple scenarios for modelling your data models, due to the ability to use your BW objects in the HANA Native Modeling approach.
 For SQL fans you can now work more easily with SAP BW technology directly, rather than having to do so via Oracle, DB2 or Netezza databases.

-What is even more interesting from an end user perspective, is that HANA Calculation Views can be easily consumed by any SAP Business Objects BI front end tools (Analysis for Office, SAP Lumira or Web Intelligence) or used for further predictive analysis scenarios.
-If you your company also has another non-SAP Data Warehouse – each HANA Calculation View can be consumed as an extracted object via ETL
+What is even more interesting from an end-user perspective, is that HANA Calculation Views can be easily consumed by any SAP Business Objects BI front end tools (Analysis for Office, SAP Lumira or Web Intelligence) or used for further predictive analysis scenarios.
+If your company also has another non-SAP Data Warehouse – each HANA Calculation View can be consumed as an extracted object via ETL

 – i.e. IBM Informatica or SAP Data Services.